 Finally, a full system scan or individual file scan is a manual action that can be taken by a user to scan all of the files on their computer.
 To run this type of scan, you must open the antivirus program and select the option to do a full system scan or right-click a file you want to scan and choose the option to scan the file.

-A full scan should not be necessary if an antivirus program has been running on your computer and monitoring for changes.
-However, if your computer is acting suspicious or a new antivirus scanner has been installed it is not a bad idea to run a full scan.
+A full scan should not be necessary if an antivirus program is running on your computer and monitoring for changes.
+However, if your computer is acting suspicious or a new antivirus scanner is installed, it is not a bad idea to run a full scan.
 Keep in mind that since almost all files are looked at during a full-system scan that these scans can take anywhere between 20 minutes to several hours to complete.